Ruben1729/SolarSystemSimulator/README.md

 # SolarSystemSimulator

+Solar System Simulator I made in Java for fun.

 # General Keybinds
 R - increases the speed of the planet rotation
 F - decreases the speed of the planet rotation